gravitational/teleport/rfd/0143-external-k8s-joining.md

     // ServiceAccount is the namespaced name of the Kubernetes service account.
     // Its format is "namespace:service-account".
     string ServiceAccount = 1;
+    // Clusters specifies which of the clusters this allow rule applies to.
+    // If unspecified, this allow rule will not be restricted to a specific
+    // cluster.
+    repeated string Clusters = 2;
   }

   // Cluster is a set of properties that describe a cluster that an entity may